 Many of us are teleworking and practicing social distancing.
 If you haven’t discovered the Oklahoma Department of Libraries’ remote services, now is the right time.
 We have electronic resources to help you research topics for your job, for home improvement, or for your own enjoyment.
 We have reference resources to help your children with school work, a digital collection that helps you explore the state’s history, and an e-book collection where you just may find your next favorite book.

-If you’re a state employee, ODL is your library!
+If you’re a state agency employee, ODL is your library!

 Digital Prairie is your gateway to ODL’s digital collections and some powerful EBSCO information and reference resources.